Supreme Court Constitutes Two Panels to Hear Vacation Appeals - THISDAYLIVE

 Alex Enumah in Abuja

-The Spreme Court has set up two panels, comprising of five justices each to attend to appeals that may likely get to the apex court during the annual vacation, which marks the end of 2018/2019 legal year.
+The Supreme Court has set up two panels, comprising of five Justices each to attend to appeals that may likely get to the apex court during the annual vacation, which marks the end of 2018/2019 legal year.

-This development arose from the numerous appeals on election related matters that have been streaming to the court since the conduct of the 2019 general election, a statement by the Director of Press and Information Festus Akande has said.
+According to a statement issued yesterday by the apex court’s Director of Press and Information, Festus Akande, this development arose from the numerous appeals on election-related matters that have been streaming to the court since the conduct of the 2019 general election.